kouglas/styles-conference/README.md

 # styles-conference

 This website was made to practice semantic HTML and CSS.
-Some topics of interest here include iframe, grid, and building tables.
+Some topics of interest here include implementing iframe, grid, and building tables.

 There will be a link soon but for now you can view the image below 👇